pr-starfighter/starfighter/README.txt

 The third step ("make install") is technically optional, but highly recommended.

 To play, simply run the "starfighter" binary.
+If you choose not to use the "make install" command, you can find it in the "src" directory.